Satvik601/capstone-template-satvik601/README.md

 ## Conclusion:

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+I had planned to build and improve an AI-based business consultant agent.
+I feel that I have partially achieved this goal.
+I made significant progress in developing core features and workflow logic, but the system is still not fully refined.
+I am moderately satisfied because the foundation is strong, but further optimization and improvements are needed.

 ----------